knrafto/MathSymbolsInput/README.md

 1. Download the [installer for the latest version](https://github.com/knrafto/MathSymbolsInput/releases/latest/download/MathSymbolsInput.pkg).
 2. Open the installer and continue through the installation steps.
+3. Log out and log back in (or reboot).

 The installer can enable the input method automatically.
 If you want to configure input sources, see the [macOS help page on input sources]( https://support.apple.com/guide/mac-help/type-language-mac-input-sources-mchlp1406/mac).